Eisenhower Trophy: Results

 The 1958 championship resulted in a tie.
 There was an 18-hole playoff which Australia won with a score of 222 to the United States 224.

 From 1958 to 2000 the teams had four players with the best three scores counting for each round.
 From 2002 the teams have been three players with two counting.
 The 2004, 2010 and 2012 championships were reduced to 54 holes because of bad weather.

-Players who have featured in a winning Eisenhower Trophy team and later become leading professional golfers include: Jack Nicklaus, Bruce Fleisher, Tom Kite, Lanny Wadkins, Ben Crenshaw, Curtis Strange, Scott Hoch, Hal Sutton, Michael Campbell, Tiger Woods, Ben Curtis and Luke Donald.
+Players who have featured in a winning Eisenhower Trophy team and later became leading professional golfers include: Jack Nicklaus, Bruce Fleisher, Tom Kite, Lanny Wadkins, Ben Crenshaw, Curtis Strange, Scott Hoch, Hal Sutton, Michael Campbell, Tiger Woods, Ben Curtis, Luke Donald, Justin Thomas and Bryson DeChambeau.